deepskk/Student-of-Git/README.md

 # Student-of-Git
-This is my first Repo to learn things
+This is my first Repo to learn things <br>
+Author - Deepskk